nama-gatsuo/Dialogue2025/dialogue.md

 P.S.
 For me all good to just keep up this dialog based communication instead of the mtg.
 Because literally I am just only reacting on what I feel from the code status.

+## 2025.06.15 - [cyc]

+Your modifications remind me of lens code - maybe we could do some lens variations too! 🔍

+I hit a bit of a creative block today on what to do next, so I reverted the colors back to their initial state Simple is beautiful - I think doing some subtraction with the code is good too 🎯 I added random mixing coefficients for the existing two Gaussian points so each initial pattern looks more different every time ✨

+The dialog approach is totally fine!
+I think this kind of dialogue is really great...
+I have some exhibition setup ideas - we can look at them together on Wednesday 💭